BIOSTATS 6000EX - Epidemiology

 General Course Information

-Course Code BIOSTATS 6000EX Course Epidemiology Coordinating Unit Public Health Term Semester 2 Level Postgraduate Coursework Location/s External Units 3 Contact Nil Available for Study Abroad and Exchange N Restrictions Available to Grad Cert, Grad Dip, M Biostatistics students only Course Description On completion of this course students should be familiar with the major concepts and tools of epidemiology, the study of health populations, and should be able to judge the quality of evidence in health-related research literature.
-Topics include: historical developments in epidemiology; sources of data on mortality and morbidity; disease rates and standardisation; prevalence and incidence; life expectancy; linking exposure and disease (eg relative risk, attributable risk); main types of study design-case series, ecological studies, cross-sectional surveys, case-control studies, cohort or follow-up studies, randomised controlled trials; sources of error (chance, bias, confounding); association and causality; evaluating published papers; epidemics and epidemic investigation; surveillance; prevention; screening; the role of epidemiology in health services research and policy.
+Course Code BIOSTATS 6000EX Course Epidemiology Coordinating Unit Public Health Term Semester 1 Level Postgraduate Coursework Location/s External Units 3 Contact Online Available for Study Abroad and Exchange N Restrictions Available to Grad Cert, Grad Dip, M Biostatistics students.
+Check with School for Non-Award Study.
+Course Description On completion of this course students should be familiar with the major concepts and tools of epidemiology, the study of health in populations, and should be able to judge the quality of evidence in health-related research literature.
+Topics include: historical developments in epidemiology; sources of data on mortality and morbidity; disease rates and standardisation; prevalence and incidence; life expectancy; linking exposure and disease (eg relative risk, attributable risk); main types of study design - case series, ecological studies, cross-sectional surveys, case-control studies, cohort or follow-up studies, randomised controlled trials; sources of error (chance, bias, confounding); association and causality; evaluating published papers; epidemics and epidemic investigation; surveillance; prevention; screening.

 Course Coordinator: Dr Amy SalterCourse Coordinator : Dr Amy Salter

 Location: Level 9, Adelaide Health and Medical Sciences building, North Terrace

 The full timetable of all activities for this course can be accessed from Course Planner.